dipsaus9/blog/Atomic Design: Breaking Up is Hard to Do, Enter Compound Components.md

 When working on large, complex UI designs, it’s easy to feel overwhelmed by the sheer number of components and interactions that need to be managed.
 The more the design grows, the more complex it becomes, and suddenly, what started off as a quite straightforward project became a tangled mess of state management, props, and tightly-coupled components.
-There's where so many devs and designers have hit a wall: How do you hold up flexibility and scalability without sacrificing clarity or control?
+There's where so many developers and designers have hit a wall: How do you hold up flexibility and scalability without sacrificing clarity or control?

 The Compound Components pattern offers a way out of this maze, but it comes with its own set of challenges.
 It’s not